mininet/mininet.github.com/source/_posts/2014-12-08-mininet-2-0-0-is-coming.markdown

 ---
 layout: post
-title: "mininet-2-0-0-is-coming"
+title: "Mininet 2.2.0 is coming!"
 date: 2014-12-08 16:05
 comments: false
-categories:
+categories: mininet releases
 ---
 Mininet 2.2.0 is coming soon!
-This release will provides a number of bug fixes as well as several new features, including:
+Mininet 2.2.0 provides a number of bug fixes as well as several new features, including:

 * Improved OpenFlow 1.3 support